Artists

 Ally Ham

 Ally Ham is a self-taught artist based in Houston, TX, originally from Bethlehem, Pennsylvania.
 With a background in art therapy, her work is deeply influenced by themes of spirituality, nature, symbolism, and love.
 She primarily paints with acrylics but also explores mixed media and collage, drawing visual inspiration from folk and tattoo art.
 As a resident artist at Hardy and Nance Studios, Ally is known for her extraordinary technique of painting entirely with her mouth, a skill born from living with Arthrogryposis—transforming challenge into a powerful force for creative expression.
 Follow Ally’s art on Instagram @allypaintsthings.
-See Ally's reimagined vintage kimono "Dragon in Bloom" here: https://kimonozulu.com/products/dragon-in-bloom-by-ally-ham-kimono-zulu-reimagined-vintage-kimono-artist-collaboration
+See Ally's reimagined vintage kimono "Dragon in Bloom" as seen at our 2025 MFAH trunk show: https://kimonozulu.com/products/dragon-in-bloom-by-ally-ham-kimono-zulu-reimagined-vintage-kimono-artist-collaboration See Ally's "Spring Greetings" kimono as seen...

 Ally Ham